nathanaelabel/nathanaelabel/README.md

 ---

 ## 🌍 About Me
-**Software Engineer** from Indonesia 🇮🇩 with experience in mobile and web development.
+A **Software Engineer** from Indonesia 🇮🇩 with experience in mobile and web development.
 Passionate about the art of simplicity, focusing on creating simple yet powerful applications that enhance user experience. <br/><br/>

 ## 🛠️ Technologies & Tools